jadecobra/python_tdd_exercises/source/dictionaries.rst

 * We now know that we can use ``(booleans)``\ , ``(floats)``\ , ``(integers)`` and ``(strings)`` as keys in a dictionary

-Create a dictionary with tuples as keys
+How to create a dictionary with tuples as keys
 ---------------------------------------

 RED: make it fail